 - Memory Problems: A major difficulty in medication adherence among seniors is loss of memory.
 Those with dementia or Alzheimer’s may not remember to take their meds or may even take multiple doses, having forgotten that they had taken a dose earlier.

 - Tip: Make taking medications a part of an established, everyday habit, utilizing medication dispensers and/or charts to stay organized.

 - Swallowing Problems: Some older individuals have a problem with swallowing pills, and as a result, might try to chew or crush medicines, causing long-acting drugs to be released into the body too swiftly.

 - Tip: Ask the doctor or pharmacist if the medication is available in a liquid or small pill form that is easier to swallow.

 - Accessibility Problems: Many older individuals have difficulty with transportation and/or ambulation, making it problematic to get to the pharmacy to pick up prescriptions and refills.

 - Tip: Look into mail order prescriptions that are mailed to the home, or contact CareFor for assistance.

 Taking prescription medications properly is fundamental to seniors’ health.
-For help in ensuring a senior you know is following physician’s orders, contact CareFor at (512) 338-4533, providers of the best elder care in Austin, TX and the surrounding areas.
+For help in ensuring a senior you know is following physician’s orders, contact CareFor at (512) 338-4533, providers of the best home care in San Marcos, TX and the surrounding areas.